This post was updated on Feb 21, 2023

 Do you struggle to move forward and achieve your goals?
 Have you ever felt anxious or even paralyzed because of a situation in your life?
-If you feel like there is no way out of your bad situation, like you are trapped in it but unable to do anything about it, you may be experiencing emotional blockage.
+If you feel like there is no way out, you may be experiencing emotional blockage.

 Our emotions are an essential part of our psychological makeup – they are a natural response to both external and internal happenings and situations.
 We all experience emotions, although some individuals may struggle with emotional detachment.